-Cornwall (2005) and Zimmerer&Scarborough (1998) viewed failure to plan as a reason for small business failure.
-Zimmerer&Scarborough (1998) underscored the important role played by the production of business plans and marketing plans.
+Cornwall (2005) acknowledged managerial incompetence to be serious issue for enterprises.
+Cornwall (2005) and Zimmerer & Scarborough (1998) viewed failure to plan as a reason for small business failure.
+Zimmerer & Scarborough (1998) underscored the important role played by the production of business plans and marketing plans.
 Cornwall (2005) also stated that lack of an adequate viable business plan can lead to issues.
 These issues can be encountered at any stage of business development life-cycle.
+Cornwall (2005) stressed the need for entrepreneurs to produce a marketing plan, stating that production of a marketing plan is essential in deciding marketing strategies, customer base and promotion of the firm.
 Equally Small Business Research Centre (2008) also identified internal causes of small business failure as poor marketing, weak financial control, lack of strategic planning, inadequate liquidity and lack of market awareness